fapapa/fapapa.github.io/resume.md

 - Assessed student progress and identify students needing further attention
 - Provided guidance to students as they pick and flesh-out their mid-term and final projects
-- Nurtured students who were struggling, pin-pointing any foundational problems that were keeping them from learning new concepts, and devised plans for them to execute to get on-track
+- Nurtured students who were struggling, discovering and pin-pointing any foundational problems that were keeping them from learning new concepts, and devised plans for them to execute to get on-track
 - Led mock technical interviews to allow student to practice, and to further identify any holes in knowledge